This article is part of The Ascender, the Highrise platform for articles and resources.

 • Consider your comfort level: Some coaching styles are more emotionally intense.
 Consider what you can handle before settling on a style.

-• Be open to experimentation: The coaching industry is rapidly developing, and new styles are being developed.
-Keeping an open mind can help you find the most efficient coaching methods.
+• Be open to experimentation: The coaching industry is rapidly developing and new styles are being developed all the time.
+Keeping an open mind can help you find the most efficient coaching method for your goals.

 <div id ="five">